API Setup

 • GET /values - Read time series values

-• PUT /values - Update existing records
+• PUT /values - Update existing time series records

-• POST /schema/create - Create database schema
+• POST /series - Create a new time series

 Visit /docs when the server is running for detailed endpoint documentation with request/response schemas.